 How the Liver Transplant Waiting List Works

 Placement on the national computerized waiting list regulates how deceased donor livers are distributed throughout the U.S. United Network for Organ Sharing (UNOS) manages the list.
-University Transplant Center is part of the UNOS network and receives livers as they become available, usually from organ procurement organizations within Texas.
+University Health Transplant Institute is part of the UNOS network and receives livers as they become available, usually from organ procurement organizations within Texas.

 Your Place on the Waiting List